June Marieezy: Personal life

-In 2015, June met her future-husband and fellow musician, French Kiwi Juice (aka FKJ) while performing on stage.
+In 2015, Marieezy met her future-husband and fellow musician, French Kiwi Juice, while performing on stage at Malasimbo Music and Arts Festival in 2015.

-FKJ announced the couple had a child in the winter of 2019 on Instagram.

-In 2019, the song "100 Roses" was written to commemorate the death of their newborn child.

-On July 30, 2021, June Marieezy released the music video for "Bayou" announcing her pregnancy and showcasing her belly bump.
+Fenton announced the couple had a child in the winter of 2019 on Instagram.
+In 2019, the song "100 Roses" was written to commemorate the birth of their newborn child.
+On July 30, 2021, Marieezy released the music video for "Bayou" announcing her pregnancy and showcasing her belly bump.

 Career

 During her time in Manila, she cultivated a local audience that has since catapulted her to international stages.
 She has performed all around the world including Hong Kong, The Juicebox in London, and Urbanscapes in Malaysia.

-June Marieezy's first and most popular song on Spotify is FKJ's remix of 'Fly' off the Virgo EP.
+Marieezy's first and most popular song on Spotify is FKJ's remix of 'Fly' off the Virgo EP.
 The two also played at the Malasimbo Music & Arts Festival in 2015 in the Philippines.

-In 2018, June announced she would be releasing new music every full moon for 12 years, known as moondrops.
+In 2018, Marieezy announced she would be releasing new music every full moon for 12 years, known as moondrops.